Veganism Statistics 2026 You Need To Know

 Vegan diets are extremely beneficial.
 JUST Egg (vegan egg) is a plant-based egg with no meat…This means no industrial chicken farms (where appalling and consistent abuse happens regularly) and no artificial flavors—just… egg.

-A 25 G Slice of Vegan Cheese Has Almost 3g of Protein.
-(Nutritionix)
+A Slice of Vegan Cheese Has Almost 1-2g of Protein.
+(VRG)

 There is a range of plant-based alternatives.
 With zero cholesterol plus protein – what’s not to like?
 If you have the choice, going vegan for health reasons is better for your mind and body.